Iris Chardon

 Biografie

-Since the end of 2011, Iris Chardon (1987) works as a research assistant within the Netherlands Institute of Ecology.
+Since the end of 2011, Iris Chardon (1987) works as a research assistant within the Microbial Ecology department of the Netherlands Institute of Ecology.

 One of her main drivers is developing and/or optimising analytical methods, gaining and transferring knowledge, and thereby contributing to the development of others.
 Besides that, she is involved in research projects.

-In February 2019, she started as a research assistant within the TTW project ‘SmartResidue’, together with Paul Bodelier, Stijn van den Bergh, Gerard Korthals and Wietse de Boer.
-The project aims to lower the greenhouse gas emission by turning agricultural soils into sinks of methane after application of bio-based residues.
-The mechanisms of this residue stimulated methane uptake will be investigated and field trials will be performed to optimize the effect and to engineer residues and their mode of application for optimal performance in agricultural practice.
-Iris her tasks include field screenings, microbiological work, chemical and physical analyses and molecular assays.
+From 2019 till 2023 she was involved as a research assistant within the TTW project ‘SmartResidue’, together with Paul Bodelier, Stijn van den Bergh, Gerard Korthals and Wietse de Boer.
+The project aimed to lower the greenhouse gas emission by turning agricultural soils into sinks of methane after application of bio-based residues.
+The mechanisms of this residue stimulated methane uptake have been investigated.
+Iris arranged the purchase of a laser diffraction analyser via a public tender, made the analyser operational, and developed methods to measure soil aggregate stability and particle size distribution with laser diffraction.
+Next to that, she performed many GC analyses, field screenings, DNA isolations, qPCR assays, nutrient analyses, PLFA extractions and much more.

 Feel free to visit her LinkedIn page for more information: https://www.linkedin.com/in/ichardon/